The Orphan Share

 News release: 3rd November 2007 - Danny Fiszman presents Orphan Share to the AST

-Arsenal Board member and largest shareholder Danny Fiszman presenting one Arsenal share (the Orphan Share) to the Arsenal Supporters' Trust on the pitch ahead of the match against Manchester United.
+Arsenal Board member and then-largest shareholder, Danny Fiszman, presenting one Arsenal share (the Orphan Share) to the Arsenal Supporters' Trust on the pitch ahead of a match against Manchester United.

 Nigel Phillips of the Arsenal Supporters' Trust said: